GoogleCloudPlatform/cloud-data-quality/REFERENCE.md

 #### Entities

-**Entities**: Captures static metadata for entities that are referenced from rule bindings.
+**Entities**: Captures static metadata for entities that are referenced in rule bindings.

 ```yaml
 entities: